Geisha Tattoo Meanings

 These may be qualities the tattoo wearer wants to cultivate for themselves.

-They will draw Geisha with partially covered faces, or even masks.
+They will draw Geisha tattoos with partially covered faces, or even Japanese mask tattoos.

 - Symbolism in a Geisha’s Look